broccoli0616/tp/docs/UserGuide.md

 * Users can use `list` command to return to the student list view.

 ---
-## Person Commands
+## Student Commands

-### Adding a person: `add_student`
+### Adding a student: `add_student`

-Adds a person to the SoCTAssist.
+Adds a student to the SoCTAssist.

 Format: `add_student n/NAME i/NUSNETID t/TELEGRAM g/GROUPID  [p/PHONE_NUMBER] [e/EMAIL]`

 <box type="tip" seamless>

 **Tip:** Phone and email are optional.
-You can omit either or both when adding a person.
+You can omit either or both when adding a student.
-* For duplicate checking, NUSNET ID, Telegram handle, Phone Number and Email must be unique across all persons in the SoCTAssist.
+* For duplicate checking, NUSNET ID, Telegram handle, phone number and email address must be unique across all students in the SoCTAssist.
 * The parameter constraints are listed [here](#Parameter-Constraints).
-* The duplicate checking is done in the fields of NUSNET ID, Telegram handle, Phone Number and Email.
-Now the exact duplicated field will not be reported in the error message.Need to find out by the User manually.
+* The duplicate checking is done in the fields of NUSNET ID, Telegram handle, phone number and email.
+Currently, the exact duplicated field will not be reported in the error message.
+User needs to find the duplicated field manually.
 </box>

 Examples: